 Indicator Non-negligible risk thresholds 28.
-Child labour is not present, and the employment of responsibly managed, including related rights as s Fundamental Principles and Rights at Work.
-27 confirms a dicator of labour rights 29.
-Legal requirements related to modern slavery, incl compulsory labour, are complied with.
-1. Identified laws are not consistently upheld by all entities, are often in enforced by relevant authorities, or any combination thereof; 2.
-Violations of identified laws are not efficiently followed up on by the violations of identified laws are not followed up by preventive action relevant entities. e relevant entities; 30.
-Modern slavery, including forced and compulsory promoted, or supported in any way, including as sp Fundamental Principles and Rights at Work. / / /hpiicania iadiciation for the area linger accessment contradicts in 29 confirms a dicator of labour rights 31.
-Legal requirements related to the Freedom of Asso Organise and the Right to Collective Bargaining ar e relevant entities;
+Child labour is not present, and the employment of young workers is responsibly managed, including related rights as specified in the ILO Fundamental Principles and Rights at Work.
+Applicable legislation for the area under assessment covers all ILO Fundamental Principles and Rights at Work, but the risk assessment for indicator 27 confirms a designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of labour rights against child labour, including as specified in the ILO Fundamental Principles and Rights at Work.
+29. Legal requirements related to modern slavery, including forced and compulsory labour, are complied with.
+Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities.
+30. Modern slavery, including forced and compulsory labour are not used, promoted, or supported in any way, including as specified in the ILO Fundamental Principles and Rights at Work.
+Applicable legislation for the area under assessment covers all ILO Fundamental Principles and Rights at Work, but the risk assessment for indicator 29 confirms a designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of labour rights against modern slavery, including forced and compulsory labour, including as specified in the ILO Fundamental Principles and Rights at Work.
+31. Legal requirements related to the Freedom of Association, the Right to Organise and the Right to Collective Bargaining are complied with.
+Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities.